Teleoperation Data Collection#

 --teleop_device openxr

-Start the session from the XR tab in the application window.
+4. In the running application, start the session from the XR tab in the application window.

 Arena teleop with XR running (stereoscopic view and OpenXR settings)